Local heritage list

 The local heritage list for Uttlesford covers buildings, structures and sites that are not already listed by Historic England but we think are worth preserving because of their quality, style or historical importance.

-Consultation - second edition Uttlesford Local Heritage List
+Second edition Uttlesford Local Heritage List

 The local heritage list - what is it?